 Hear the Glow is headed to London

-Screening at Genesis Cinema, located in Whitechapel for Experimental Moving Image May, 2018.
-More info to come.
+Screening at Genesis Cinema, located in Whitechapel for Experimental Moving Image May 9th, 2018.

 Sarah Beth Woods will be debuting an interactive installation and film screening throughout the duration of the Terrain Biennial opening Sunday, Oct.
 1, 2-7pm.
 With poem by Crystal Thomas Rudds.